 The principle of least privilege holds that a user or application should have only the privileges necessary to do their job – and nothing more.
-This principle is one of the key tenets of access control, providing high level guidance on who should be allowed to access what at an organization.
+This principle is one of the key tenets behind access controls, providing high level guidance on who should be allowed to access what at an organization.

 The principle of least privilege mitigates risk: the fewer people who have access to sensitive data, the lower the risk that information could be stolen, leaked, or damaged.

 Some organizations, especially those protecting sensitive assets, will want to hold to the principle of least privilege as strictly as possible.
 Other organizations might instead opt for a culture of transparency, in which information and resources are accessible by default – while still protecting sensitive data and resources.

 The Principle of Least Privilege in Practice